What is a SaaS Startup? Meaning, Examples, Business Model, and Benefits

-There are a few benefits for the end-user and a few advantages for the SaaS founder.
+There are a few benefits for the end-user and a few advantages for the Software as a Service founder.

 Let me start with the end-user:

-- SaaS user doesn’t need to install anything and that’s a big-time saver.
+- Software as a Service user doesn’t need to install anything and that’s a big-time saver.

 - Also, there are no huge requirements as to resources on local computers.
 All resources are on the server and you can access most SaaS apps online even from a pretty old weak laptop.
 So that’s a money saver

 - And finally, users don’t have to buy full software licenses, like a one-time lifetime.
 You pay as you go.
 Just month by month.
 And this month you can pay 10$ for 2 employees, and next month 50$ for 10 employees if your business is growing.
 So again, that’s a money saver.

 Now, if you want to build and launch your own software.
 What SaaS model will do for you, and what kind of benefits you’ll get?

 1. First of all, with the Software as a Service approach, you just need one server where you host a database with all your user’s data and business logic.
 You don’t have to do local user installs and resource-consuming version upgrades.
 Every time you release a new feature, you just need to update one server – your central server, and no need to go and visit each client business on-site to update all their computers.
 Right?
 So SaaS is much easier and cheaper to build and maintain.